1. How often do I need to be seen for psychiatric services?

 Once we schedule your

-appointment, I hold that time specially for you.
+appointment, we hold that time specially for you.
 For cancellations or

 sufficient time to reschedule someone else who may be in need.
-If you do not provide 48 hours notice, you will be responsible for the full session fee.
-Emergencies are considered on a case-by-case basis.
+If you do not provide 24 hours notice, you will be responsible for the full session fee.
+Emergency cancellations are considered on a case-by-case basis.

 prescriptions should be discussed and handled during our scheduled appointment

 visits.
 Sufficient medication will be prescribed at each appointment to last

 until the next planned follow-up appointment.
 Medication prescription requests

 outside of sessions will be handled on a case-by-case basis.
 If a refill or change in medications is

 needed before your next regularly scheduled appointment, please schedule an appointment as soon as possible for us to meet.
 If the medication problem has been caused by a pharmacy error, leave me a detailed message regarding the issue and it will be corrected as soon as I have time to contact the pharmacy (or send a new prescription), and there is, of course, no charge to you.
 I have designated 15 minute emergency appointment times at the end of the day on Wednesdays or Thursdays (please call the office if you need this type of appointment) and the fee is $250.
 If none of these alternatives meet your needs, you can call the office and leave a message on my emergency voicemail (which is forwarded to my cell phone).
 I will call you back and we can set up a time for an emergency medication appointment at a time that is convenient for both of us later that day.
 The fee for these appointments, outside of my regular working hours, is $300.
 Please be aware I do not respond to